• Two-time ACC Coach of the Year (2008, 2015)

 Jones is responsible for attracting nationally ranked recruiting classes, upgrading the Seminoles’ schedule to where it is ranked among the nation’s toughest on an annual basis and creating one of the most functional player development facilities in all of college golf on one of the Seminoles’ five home golf courses.
 Jones continues annually to build on the Seminoles’ success in developing the nation’s top talent into national contenders and collegiate golf’s elite players.

-FSU’s two All-ACC selections in 2016 makes it 10 straight years the Seminoles have garnered multiple all-conference selections.
-Their sixth consecutive trip to the NCAA Finals is the longest active streak in the ACC and tied for the fifth-longest nationally.
+FSU’s two All-ACC selections in 2018, which included Pak and Ellis, makes it 12 straight years the Seminoles have garnered multiple all-conference selections.
+Their sixth consecutive trip to the NCAA Finals in 2017 was the longest active streak in the ACC and tied for the fifth-longest nationally before falling just shy in 2018.

 The top-notch head coach helped FSU Men’s Golf achieve more milestones in 2016.
 For the fifth consecutive year, the Seminoles made the NCAA Tournament.
 Senior Hank Lebioda became the third Seminole to win ACC Player of the Year honors, while redshirt junior Cristobal Del Solar’s career year put him on the All-ACC Team and PING Southeast All-Region Team alongside Lebioda.
 Senior leader Lebioda was also a PING All-American.